There’s no business like Sew business

 My word, what a change that was.

-We had a very dear lady in our congregation who made breast prosthetics and she called me one day to invited me around as she wanted to speak to me about something.
+We had a very dear lady in our congregation who made breast prosthetics and she called me one day to invite me around as she wanted to speak to me about something.
 It was with great curiosity that I set off.

 - Breast Prosthetics and bras and bathing costume